 - Combine ¼ cup semolina, sugar, corn starch, eggs, and lemon rind in a large bowl.
 Whisk until well blended.

 - Meanwhile, bring milk to a boil in a large saucepan.
-Remove from heat and let cook slightly (about 1 minute).
+Remove from heat and let cool slightly (about 1 minute).

 - Gradually whisk hot milk into egg mixture.
 Return mixture to the saucepan.